saylordotorg/course_bus501/Unit03.md

+---
+layout: default
+title: "BUS501: Strategic Management"
+course_description: "The capstone for the Business major, incorporating elements from all of the core courses.
+Introduces the field of strategic management, with particular emphasis on identifying goals and formulating strategies and addressing implementation techniques."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Creating Competitive Advantage** <span id="3"></span> *The success of a strategy depends on the firm’s competitive advantage, or whether its position in a competitive market allows it to achieve its